openjournals/joss/docs/editing.md

 ## Rejecting a paper

-If you believe a paper is out of scope and should not be sent out for review then you should:
+If you believe a submission should be rejected, for example, because it is out of scope for JOSS, then you should:

 - Email the JOSS editors mailing list linking to the pre-review thread and your proposed justification for rejecting the submission.
 - Wait for at least 48 hours (two working days) to let other editors respond.